Utopianer/DOMO-Project/README.md

 # The DOMO-Project

-This is the official Home of the DOMO Project!
-This Repository is only for storage of the Homepage and Wiki in the /Docs folder and old Blockchains from DOMO for historical purposes.
+This Repository is only for storage of the old Homepage in the /Docs folder and old Blockchains from DOMO for historical purposes.

-For the actual SourceCode of Domocoin please visit: https://github.com/Utopianer/DomoCore

-You can still download the Wallets in the Releases Section: https://github.com/Utopianer/DOMO-Project/releases

-For more Informations please ask Domo or visit the official DOMO Homepage: https://domoproject.me
+For more Informations please ask Domo or visit the official DOMO Homepage: https://domo.network

-Most communications are happening via Discord: https://discord.gg/u2VEeD

-and also on Telegram: https://t.me/DOMOproject